-(2) Public education and outreach minimum measures shall be implemented no later than 12 months from date of permit issuance.
+(1) Public education and outreach minimum measures shall be implemented no later than 12 months from date of permit issuance.

-(3) A regulated entity must implement its post-construction program no later than 24 months from the date the permit is issued.
+(2) A regulated entity must implement its post-construction program no later than 24 months from the date the permit is issued.

-(4) The Department shall include permit conditions that establish schedules for implementation of each minimum measure of the regulated entity's stormwater management program based on the submitted application so that the regulated entity fully implements its permitted program within five years from permit issuance.
+(3) The Department shall include permit conditions that establish schedules for implementation of each minimum measure of the regulated entity's stormwater management program based on the submitted application so that the regulated entity fully implements its permitted program within five years from permit issuance.

-SECTION 13.
-Federal and State Projects. - The Commission shall have jurisdiction, to the exclusion of local governments, to issue a National Pollutant Discharge Elimination System (NPDES) permit for stormwater management to a federal or State agency that applies to all or part of the activities of the agency or that applies to the particular project.
-If a federal or State agency does not hold a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to the particular project, then the project is subject to the stormwater management requirements of this act as implemented by the Commission or by a local government.
+SECTION 11.
+Federal and State Development or Redevelopment Projects. - A federal or State agency may apply to the Commission for a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to all of the activities of the agency or that applies to a particular development or redevelopment project.
+The Commission shall have exclusive jurisdiction to establish stormwater management requirements with respect to a particular project that is not under the jurisdiction of a federal or State agency that holds a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to all of the activities of the agency or that applies to the particular development or redevelopment project.
+If a federal or State agency does not hold a Phase I or Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management that applies to the particular development or redevelopment project, then the project is subject to the stormwater management requirements of this act as implemented by the Commission or by a local government.
 The provisions of G.S.
 153A-347 and G.S.
 160A-392 apply to the implementation of this act.

-SECTION 14.
+SECTION 12.
 General Permit. - The Commission shall develop and issue a Phase II National Pollutant Discharge Elimination System (NPDES) general permit for stormwater management.
-The general permit requirements for post-construction stormwater management measures required by 40 Code of Federal Regulations § 122.34(b)(5) (1 July 2003 Edition) shall require a permittee to meet the standards set out in Section 9 of this act but shall not impose any requirement on the permittee that exceeds the standards set out in Section 9 of this act.
+The general permit requirements for post-construction stormwater management measures required by 40 Code of Federal Regulations § 122.34(b)(5) (1 July 2003 Edition) shall require a permittee to meet the standards set out in Section 7 of this act but shall not impose any requirement on the permittee that exceeds the standards set out in Section 7 of this act.
 After the Commission has issued a Phase II National Pollutant Discharge Elimination System (NPDES) general permit for stormwater management, a public entity that has applied for a permit may submit a notice of intent to be covered under the general permit to the Commission.
 The Commission shall treat an application for a permit as an application for an individual permit unless the applicant submits a notice of intent to be covered under a general permit under this section.